Linear congruence relations for exponents of Borcherds products: Proof of Theorems , and Corollary

-Now, we move to the proof of Corollary~\ref{cor:CongruenceRelations}. \begin{proof}[Proof of Corollary~\ref{cor:CongruenceRelations}] Assume that $g$ is as in Theorem \ref{thm:LogDeriv}.
-Then, modulo $p^{j}$, $\calL_D(g;\tau)$ is congruent to a holomorphic modular form of weight $(p-1)p^{j-1}\sum_{m=n_0}^{-1}h(Dm)+2$ on $\Gamma_0(N)$. \begin{enumerate}[label=(\roman*)] \item A theorem of Sturm (see Theorem 2.58 of \cite{ono:cbms}) asserts that two modular forms coincide if a certain number of their first Fourier coefficients agree.
-This number is called Sturm's bound, and in our case this bound is given by
+\begin{enumerate}[leftmargin=*, label=(\roman*)] \item A theorem of Sturm (see Theorem 2.58 of \cite{ono:cbms}) asserts that two general modular forms coincide if their Fourier coefficients agree up to a certain index.
+This upper bound on the index is called Sturm's bound.
+In general, Sturm's bound is of the shape $\frac{\kappa}{12} \cdot \left[\SL_2(\Z)\colon \Gamma_0(N)\right]$, where $\kappa$ denotes the weight of the modular forms in question.
+In our case, Sturm's bound is given by